Inspiring Inclusive Excellence

 Let me address each of the imperatives and commitments in turn, starting with leadership.

-Bold, Empathetic, Shared, Transformational and Inclusive (BEST-IT) Leadership is critical to the success of our mission of inclusive excellence.
+Bold, Empathetic, Shared, Transparent, Inclusive and Transformational (BEST-IT) Leadership is critical to the success of our mission of inclusive excellence.

 I, however, do not see leadership as the exclusive preserve of a few.
 We all have to assume leadership of our shared values and of our commitment to a collective mission, irrespective of our position or the scope of our role within the institution.